tiodospc/be-the-hero/README.md

 Application developed in the rocketSeat OmniStack 11.0 week application made for ONGs to register cases of incidents that need volunteers to help financially

+## application made using
+Node.js and ReactJS
+mobile version available soon with React native

 ## Installing

 Clone the repository in the local directory, in the terminal navigate to the frontend and backend folders run the <code>npm install</code> command, to install all project dependencies.